m-Just/slate/source/index.html.md

   }
 ```

-Use method `Server.SignIn` to send a asynchronous sign-in request to server.
+Use method `Server.SignIn` to send an asynchronous sign-in request to server.

 Parameter | Type | Description
 --------- | ---- | -----------